 In order to allow software to build reproducibly, the source code must not introduce uncontrollable variations in the build output.

 Things will work better if such variations are discovered before users are confronted with unreproducible binaries.
 Setting up a test protocol in which rebuilds are performed under variations in the environment (aspects like time, username, CPU, system version, filesystems, amongst many others) will greatly help.
+A recent empirical study identifies 16 variations in the environment, as demonstrated in the taxonomy below.

 Defining a build environment